Ithil-protocol/docs/docs/intro.md

 ![Base strategy](/img/core/strategies.png)

-INSERIRE QUI IMMAGINE BASE STRATEGY

 Besides calling the relevant external contracts to perform the particular investment, the specific strategies must also implement a **quoter**, a view function which gives at every time the value of the obtained assets with respect to the initial token used to obtain them.
 This is important for liquidations and for margins given in the asset token.

 Since the liquidity transferred from the vault and locked in the form of assets in the strategies belongs to the LPs, every time a loan is taken the vault computes the **interest rate** at which the liquidity can be borrowed for that particular investment.
-The calculation INSERIRE HYPERLINK of the interest rate takes into account the riskiness of the investment, the amount of liquidity taken and the amount of margin posted by the user.
+The calculation of the interest rate takes into account the riskiness of the investment, the amount of liquidity taken and the amount of margin posted by the user.

 We give here two examples of simple strategies, while ideally **the strategies that can be implemented are potentially infinite and can vary in complexity and risk, covering pure DeFi to more structured TradFi-like ones**.